Autumn Migration at Spurn Point Nature Reserve

 The remains of military buildings from world war 2 at Spurn PointWorld War 2 remains

-The air was alive with the whispers of history, the remnants of World War 2 structures and ancient sea defences crumbling into the North Sea.
-Pillboxes, gun emplacements, and store rooms stood like sentinels, their concrete walls slowly surrendering to the relentless tides.
+From my bench, I watched the remnants of World War II structures and old sea defences crumble into the North Sea.
+Pillboxes, gun emplacements, and storerooms stood half-swallowed by the sand, their concrete walls slowly surrendering to the tide.

-I was lost in thought, my feet sinking into the cool sand, when I heard the crunch of boots behind me.
-I turned to see my hubby trudging towards me, his face a picture of defeat.
+I was lost in thought when I heard the crunch of boots behind me.
+I turned to see my husband trudging back, looking defeated.

-"It was further than I thought" he said, as he dropped his backpack onto the sand with a thud.
+"It was further than I thought," he said, dropping his backpack onto the sand with a thud.

 Big Hedge

-After our long walk, we detoured up the Big Hedge Footpath, where two Stonechats searched for food.
+After our long walk, we detoured up the Big Hedge Footpath, where two Stonechats were searching for food.

 Photo of a female stonechat on a fence postFemale Stonechat